St. Servatius Church: Inculturation of Betawi Culture

 On May 13, 1996, the anniversary of Saint Servatius Church, a total of six Betawi men and six women were appointed as members of Saint Servatius kinship.
 The kinship of Saint Servatius is a form of reviving an ancient tradition in the Catholic church that expresses the faith of its members through outward forms for spiritual values (such as a fraternity or conferia).
-The kinship aims to serve and promote devotion to Saint Servatius whose Relics will be placed in the church.
-They also wear various attributes of typical Betawi clothing, such as blackcap, black komprang pants, white sadaria shirt, red sarong and machete for the fathers, while the mothers wear a white veil, batik sarong and white kebaya.
+The kinship aims to serve and promote devotion to Saint Servatius whose relics will be placed in the church.
+They also wear various attributes of typical Betawi clothing, such as blackcap, black komprang pants, white sadaria shirt, red sarong and machete for the men, while the women wear a white veil, batik sarong and white kebaya.
 The tanjidor music corps performed for the first time among the congregation members.
 The congregational singing was also composed according to the Betawi tune, which was mostly composed by Marsianus Balita.
-The ceremony closed with a group meal in the churchyard and at the Servas (short for Servatius) Warung, which is located opposite the church.
+The ceremony closed with a group meal in the churchyard and at the Servas (short for Servatius) warung, which is located opposite the church.
 The inauguration was carried out in conjunction with the earth alms ritual which is a hallmark of the parish of Saint Servatius.

 At present, every May 13, the parish of Saint Servatius always holds an earth alms ritual and a people's feast that takes place during mass and after mass.
-In addition to sharing crops in the form of Kampung Sawah specialities such as abug Cakes, boiled cassava, boiled Peanuts, etc., the event was also enlivened by Benyamin Sueb songs.
+In addition to sharing crops in the form of Kampung Sawah specialties such as abug cakes, boiled cassava, boiled peanuts, etc., the event was also enlivened by Benyamin Sueb songs.
 Apart from these events, the earth alms ritual also includes making dodol (stirring dodol).
 This dodol is processed early in the morning and is carried out for seven hours.
 The meaning of this dodol stirring activity cannot be separated from the conditions in the manufacturing process.
 The first requirement is a cultural requirement which is divided into two types, namely suggestion and control.
 The form of suggestion is by tapping the cauldron three times while submitting a request for the lunkhead to be finished within the specified time, but if it does not work according to the specified time, the dodol will be thrown away into the flowing river.

 The form of control that is used during the manufacture of lunkhead is to keep the dough from becoming too runny.
 People who are allowed to taste kole (half-finished dodol) are the ones who are considered the oldest.
 The wood used for fuel is rambutan wood or coconut fronds because it doesn't cause a lot of ash.
 In addition, the fire used to cook the dodol dough must be kept small and not extinguished.